 Does your co-op need a place to meet?
 At our branch in Columbus, we have five public meeting rooms and event spaces available for reservation.
 There are two smaller meeting rooms perfect for study sessions or project groups.
 The Conference Room and Red Room are ideal for larger classes, presentations, or graduations.
 You can reserve meeting rooms by clicking the “reserve a room” link at the top of this page.

 Programs & Events

 Every month, we host at least 25 unique monthly programs, and that is just downstairs in the Children’s Department!
 While we do not currently have sessions exclusively for homeschool students, ALL of our programs are open to homeschoolers, and we are always open to suggestions for new programs or program times.
+We also host a semi-regular homeschooling meetup where families can share ideas and materials and generally socialize with one another in an inclusive environment.
 View a program guide, visit the events page of our website, or ask at the desk for more information about specific programs.

-We are hoping to put together a page of information for local families interested in learning more about homeschooling groups and resources in our area.
-If you would like to contribute information about your group to this page, please contact us.
+We maintain a binder of information in the children's department for families interested in learning more about homeschooling, including local groups and resources in our area.
+If you would like to contribute information about your group to this binder, or to this web page, please contact us.

 A Note Regarding Censorship

 As a library, it is our responsibility to purchase, collect, and display materials that represent and benefit all members of the community, regardless of their age, sex, religion, gender, nationality, identity, and so forth.
 We understand that there may be materials present in the collection that you feel are inappropriate for your child(ren).
 However, we as library staff cannot censor any materials for patrons.
 It is your responsibility as a parent or guardian to preview materials and, if necessary, limit your child’s access to those you deem inappropriate.
 We affirm your right to do this, and appreciate your understanding.
 We are always happy to offer or take suggestions for alternative titles.